 Cats have immense social intelligence but lack medical awareness to explain or show you their body pains.
 A UTI will cause gross pain that makes the cat assume a problem with the litter box.
 They will use any other spot as an alternative to the discomfort.

 A kidney obstruction gives the feeling of a full bladder every so frequently.
-The cat will soon learn that the tight bowel feeling does not always equate a real urge to urinate.
+The cat will soon learn that the tight bowel feeling does not always equate to a real urge to urinate.
 They will be disposable to excreting far away from the litter box.

 A cat litter problem may not always involve number two or one.
 An upset stomach or parasite infection will trigger vomiting on other unconventional spots.
 Accompanying symptoms include abdominal pain and drastic weight loss.